All Episodes

 And this guy would say, literally, this is how he sounded.

-Uh, Mr. Buta is, of course, fatto.
+Mr. Boethe is, of course, fatuto.

-And he smiled, he had rotten teeth, and just the weirdest looking guy.
+And he smiled, he had rotten teeth and just the weirdest looking guy.

-And I've been looking, Google searching, trying to find this guy and that footage just to relive it, just to play it for you.
+And I've been looking, Google searching, trying to find this guy and that footage just to relive it, just to play it for you, because I'm not even doing it justice.

 This guy was in utter denial of what was going on.

-Mr. Butha is an angel.
+Mr. Abu Ta is an angel.

-Mr. Mwta.
+Mr. Buota.

-Any, and then he'd cut the Reverend Jackson.
+And then they'd cut the Reverend Jackson.

 It was just intense.